ubc-library-rc/gis-intro-qgis/content/gis-overview.md

 # Overview: Geographic Information Systems (GIS)

-In this case, GIS is an abbreviation for for Geographic Information System.
+In this case, GIS is an abbreviation for Geographic Information System.
 A nice description of GIS that provides a bit of relevancy comes from QGIS's [*A Gentle Introduction to GIS*](https://docs.qgis.org/3.10/en/docs/gentle_gis_introduction/introducing_gis.html):

   >*Just as we use a word processor to write documents and deal with words on a computer, we can use a GIS application to deal with spatial information on a computer*